Coding Platform for

-We have a number of take-home code tests on our platform that are used in the early stages of an interview process, and the ones that receive the best feedback, the ones that have the highest percentage take up rate are the ones that feel real world.
+We have a number of take-home code tests on our coding platform for interviews that are used in the early stages of a hiring process, and the ones that receive the best feedback, the ones that have the highest percentage take up rate are the ones that feel real world.

 You can use our expert team of reviewers to assess your candidate’s submission or just use our platform to administer the challenge and review it using our code review tools.

-Our review team will provide detailed analysis of your candidate’s code in just 24 hours (quite often less)
+Our review team will provide detailed analysis of your candidate’s code in just 24 hours (quite often less).
+Ping us an email at [email protected] if you want to see a sample from our coding platform for interviews.

 If you can’t find a coding test you like we can even create one for you.